brittanykundert/wwt-core-catalogs/README.md

 them.
 Add a `_Reason` attribute documenting why the imageset has a problem.
 Sometimes the underlying data could in principle be rescued (e.g. the astrometry of a study is just poor), sometimes not really (a planetary map is backwards).

+## Approach: Constellations

+Building on top of the system described above, there is a further framework aimed at ingesting data from this repository into the WWT Constellations system.

+Metadata about imagesets and places are extracted into files in the `cxprep/` directory, which stores information in large text files, one for each Constellations "handle" that is intended to eventually host the associated data.

+By default, each record is marked with a `wip: yes` flag, indicating that the record is a “work in progress” and should not be uploaded.
+After the information have been validated and corrected, this flag can be removed, and the `register-cxprep` command can be used to register the new items in the Constellations system.

+After this is done, the core database is updated with Constellations metadata, for posterity and to help make sure that work isn't duplicated.

 ## Driver